noahehall/theBookOfNoah/0current/hashicorp/vagrant.md

         - extremely secure
         - generally perform better and more efficient than hosted hypervisors
         - useful in data center computing requirements
+        - run multiple operating systems on a single set of hardware

     - type 2: aka hosted aka client hypervisors
       - runs as a software layer on an operating system, like other computer programs